Introduction

 The Desautels Faculty of Music reserves the time slot from 12:30 pm to 1:20 pm on Monday, Wednesday and Friday for Midday Recitals.
 The primary function of the Midday Recital is to provide students with an opportunity to gain experience in performance, as both presenters and as audience.
 The Midday Recital time will also include programs, lectures, or workshops by faculty members and visiting artists and scholars, and Health and Wellness events.

-During the Fall 2023 term recitals in Eva Clare Hall, the piano will be either the 7’ Yamaha or the 7’ Kawai.
+In Eva Clare Hall, the piano will be either the 7’ Yamaha or the 7’ Kawai.
 These pianos will be used on a rotating basis, user preference cannot be accommodated for midday recitals.

-Food and drinks are allowed in the seating area of Eva Clare Hall or T2-266 during middays.
+Food and drinks are allowed in the seating area of Eva Clare Hall during middays.
 Please pick up garbage and containers left on the floor or on seats when you are leaving the hall.

 Recording Session Information